justanotherhub/member-handbook/policies/trustee_roles_and_responsibilities.md

 - Chair
     - Representing Vault in an official capacity when necessary
     - Chairing the Annual General Meeting
-    – Supporting the Building Manager in their job
     – Checking that decisions taken at meetings are implemented
 - Secretary
     - Setting agenda and recording minutes from board and members meetings